 How to Use ES Module

-In the Tencent Cloud Functions Node.js environment, code cannot be directly written using the ES Module specification.
-The primary reason is that the entry file (index.js) supported by cloud functions by default must follow the CommonJS specification, and the file name must be index.js.
-However, Node.js requires modules conforming to the ES Module specification to have the .mjs file extension.
-Therefore, in the entry file of cloud functions, we cannot directly use the ES Module specification for coding.
-Additionally, Node.js natively supports CommonJS modules, which are loaded via require and exported through module.exports.
-For ES Module modules using import and export, Node.js cannot directly recognize them.
+In the Node.js environment of cloud functions, it is not possible to directly use the ES Module specification to write code.
+The main reason is that the default entry file supported by cloud functions (index.js) must follow the CommonJS specification, and the file name must be 'index.js'.
+However, Node.js requires that module files conforming to the ES Module specification have the extension .mjs.
+This means that in the entry file of cloud functions, we cannot directly use the ES Module specification for coding.
+Additionally, Node.js natively supports CommonJS modules, which are loaded via require and exported via module.exports.
+For ES Module modules using import and export, Node.js cannot recognize them directly.
 To enable Node.js to correctly identify these modules, their file extensions must be changed to .mjs, allowing Node.js to recognize them as ES Module modules.
 If you prefer not to change the file extension to .mjs, you can specify the type field as module in the project's package.json file.
-Once set, the JS scripts in that directory will be interpreted as ES Module modules.
+Once set, the JS scripts within that directory will be interpreted as ES Module modules.

-This document describes how to write code compliant with the ES Module specification in the cloud functions Node.js environment, and how to refactor existing cloud function code to adapt to the ES Module specification.
-It covers the following two usage scenarios:
+This document introduces how to write code that conforms to the ES Module specification in the cloud function Node.js environment, and how to refactor existing cloud function code to adapt to the ES Module specification.
+This article will start from the following two usage scenarios:

-Scenario 1: How to write code compliant with the
+Scenario 1: How to write code that conforms to the

-ES Modulespecification in a new cloud function.Scenario 2: Refactoring existing cloud function code to support the
+ES Modulespecification in a new cloud function.Scenario 2: Refactor existing cloud function code to support the

 ES Modulespecification.

-Through detailed analysis of the above two scenarios, you will be able to fully master the methods and techniques for applying the ES Module specification in the cloud functions Node.js environment.
+Through a detailed analysis of the above two scenarios, you will be able to fully grasp the methods and techniques of applying the ES Module specification in the cloud function Node.js environment.

-How to Write Code Compliant with the ES Module Specification in New Cloud Functions
+How to Write ES Module-Compliant Code in a New Cloud Function

 Create a file named entry.mjs as the ES Module entry point.
 This file will use ES Module syntax to import other modules and export a function.